hanfak/topics-to-learn/other/README.md

 # Other

-For everything else that does not fit anywhere else
+For everything else that does not fit anywhere else.